Quick Answer

 - Internal notifications: The syndicate manager notifies syndicate members of stabilizing start, terminations, and pricing

-- External notifications: The firm gives FINRA written notice of pricing, distribution start and completion, restricted-period start, penalty-bid imposition, and syndicate covering activity
+- External notifications: The firm gives FINRA written notice of the restricted-period start, the pricing, any cancellation or postponement, and any penalty bid or syndicate covering transaction

 The recordkeeping regime exists so a regulator can reconstruct what the syndicate did during the stabilization window.
 Any stabilizing bid, penalty bid, or syndicate covering transaction has to be traceable.